Code-Institute-Submissions/play-whiff-whaff-game/TESTING.md

 **Additional Testing**

 I have asked my family members, friends and fellow [**Code Institute**](https://codeinstitute.net/) students to test and review my website.
-I was advised the game could have a leaderboard with the best scorer, number of wins and defeats and the **RESET GAME** button.
+I was advised the game could have a leaderboard with the best scorer, number of wins and defeats, the **RESET GAME** button and sounds effects.
 These ideas were included in **Features to be implemented in the future** paragraph in [**README.md**](https://github.com/KrisK1978/play-whiff-whaff-game/blob/master/README.md) file.